-- 1. The prevention or relief of hardship for the public benefit among "forcibly displaced people" (defined as those who are forced to move, within or across borders, due to armed conflict, persecution, terrorism, human rights violations and abuses, violence, the adverse effects of climate change, natural disasters, development projects or a combination of these factors) and their dependants, who are living in one of the following locations (collectively referred to as "the Beneficiaries"): - a.
+- 1. The prevention or relief of hardship for the public benefit among "forcibly displaced people" (as defined below) who are living in one of the following locations: - a.
 Surrey (in particular but not limited to the Borough of Elmbridge), or - b. elsewhere in the UK, having previously lived in Elmbridge and been supported by the CIO, or - c. in a county which shares a border with Surrey.